 - 1. Interview responsible officials and review purchasing records to determine whether there were any purchases or outside contracts. - 2.
-Verify that appropriate policies/procedures were followed when making purchases or entering into contracts.
+Verify that appropriate policies/procedures were followed when making purchases or entering into contracts as prescribed in the compliance requirement above.

-4. Deharment
+4. Debarment